ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * The CloudSystem applies protective markings in accordance with the Protective Security Policy Framework (PSPF) based on the classification of the content of emails, including attachments.
 * Users are required to select the classification of emails to apply protective markings.
 * Only appropriate classification options will be presented to CloudSystem users.
-* Office 365 ATP will notify users and administrators of blocked emails.
+* Microsoft 365 ATP will notify users and administrators of blocked emails.

 #### Residual controls to be addressed by the Agency